UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 so you cannot always rely on the color to indicate which change is the oldest.

-If you want to undestand in more detail
+If you want to understand in more detail
 what the `git diff` output
 you can find a more detailed description [in this tutorial](https://www.atlassian.com/git/tutorials/saving-changes/git-diff).